lagoon-road/lr-examples/hello-world.md

 });
 ```

-As you can see, it is a pretty straight forward process to get the response back from the server.
+As you can see, it is a pretty straight forward process.
 First we add some standard packages and create the node server.

 The first thing that needs some explanation is the router package.
 ```